 - He will explain how psycho-social factors influence pain and the physiological effects they have on the central nervous system, neuroendocrine system and the brain.

-- He will also present a novel treatment approach for chronic lower back pain, called the Stress Illness Recovery Programme.
+- He will also present a novel treatment approach for chronic lower back pain, called the Stress Illness Recovery Programme (SIRPA).
 This will include case presentations.

 To book on to the talk please email Matt on: firstname.lastname@example.org or call: 07976 926347

 *Please note this is a free lecture, but is not part of Litfield House’s lecture programme, so please contact Matt directly if you wish to attend

 “Matt’s talks are very thought provoking.
 He has an excellent understanding of the role of psychological factors in the development of chronic pain and nicely explains the physiological mechanisms.
 If you are new to working with people with chronic pain or an experienced clinician you will always get something out of the talks that will improve your practice.”